top of page

 A reflective exercise to consider…

 Memories bring the past to the present moment.
-What are your favorite memories, stories, celebrations, wisdom, quotes, or even a particular saying that you smile?
-Jot down anything in a journal or a notepad that’s heartwarming, funny, or how she helped you that you can remember.
-I wrote in a journal after my mother’s passing and it’s always nice to look back at what I wrote, remembered, and add more to the stories too.
+What are your favorite memories, stories, celebrations, wisdom, quotes, or words you smile at?
+Jot down anything in a journal or a notepad that’s heartwarming, funny, or that you can remember how she helped you.
+I wrote in a journal after my mother’s passing, and it’s always lovely to look back at what I wrote, place, and add more to the stories.
 It’s nice to share them too.
-My mom told a few jokes over the years and I love to remember one she shared, her love of music (Bonnie Raitt, The Irish Rovers, and C.C.R., Anne Murray too).
+My mom told a few jokes over the years, and I love to remember one she shared, her love of music (Bonnie Raitt, The Irish Rovers, C.C.R., and Anne Murray, too).
 You could use a bookmark in your journal associated with a particular memory.

 She’ll always be with you.